square/square-python-sdk/doc/api/customers.md

 # Update Customer

 Updates a customer profile.
 This endpoint supports sparse updates, so only new or changed fields are required in the request.
 To add or update a field, specify the new value.
-To remove a field, specify `null` and include the `X-Clear-Null` header set to `true`
-(recommended) or specify an empty string (string fields only).
+To remove a field, specify `null` (recommended) or specify an empty string (string fields only).

 As a best practice, include the `version` field in the request to enable [optimistic concurrency](https://developer.squareup.com/docs/build-basics/common-api-patterns/optimistic-concurrency) control.